 1. Everyone Needs Therapy

 I don’t care how stable you think you are, chances are you’ve had some shit happen to you.
 If not, then you still need therapy so you can relate to the rest of us who HAVE had the shit.
 We ALL have these little cognitive distortions that affect how we think and challenging those can be truly eye-opening.
 Therapy is for everybody.
-And the more people that do it, the more mainstream it becomes, leading to more people doing it resulting in more people helped.
+And the more people who do it, the more mainstream it becomes, leading to more people doing it resulting in more people helped.
 It’s not hard to see we have a mental health crisis.
 At least in the USA.
 So let’s start working on it!
 One of the best ways to help is by taking care of your own mental health and leading by example.
 Talkspace Review Betterhelp Online Therapy Awkward yet healthy Rebekah Svensson awkwardyethealthy.com

 2. It’s EASY